NicoTerabyte/libasm/README.md

 Cioè è come se dicessimo nel codice dove abbiamo utilizzato db che la ogni singola lettera di quella parola equivale ad un byte, questo comporta che prepareremo la parola ad essere grande quanto la sua lunghezza definita grazie a db.
 Utilizziamo db per definire le nostre variabili

+## The stack
+Praticamente sarebbe la sezione di memoria che verrebbe interpellata in caso finissimo i _general purpose registers_ uno stack lavora con il sistema LIFO per gestire il flusso di dati che gli vengono inseriti (push) e rimossi (pop).
+Il suo funzionamento è in realtà molto basico. in parole povere serve quando non abbiamo i registri predefiniti per gestire i dati e di conseguenza pushiamo in modo "raw" i dati nello stack, ovviamente questo comporta che dovremmo riprenderceli uno ad uno in un ordino un po' bizzarro che corrisponderebbe all'ultimo numero che è stato inserito nello stack fino al primo

+## The functions
+Allora le funzioni sono anch'esse un po' particolari.
+Praticamente la cosa principale è che ogni funzione lavora con due _general purpose registers_

+sono tre in particolare
+rip - this register is the so-called instruction pointer.
+It stores the address of the next instruction the CPU is going to execute.
+When the CPU meets the call instruction to call a function, it pushes the address of the next instruction to run after the function call to the stack.
+This is done so the CPU knows where to continue the program's execution after the function call.

+rsp - this register is called a stack pointer and should point to the top of the stack.
+After we push something to the stack using the push instruction, the stack pointer address decreases.
+After we pop something from the stack using the pop instruction, the stack pointer address increases.

+rbp - this register is the so-called frame pointer or base pointer that points to the stack frame.
+As mentioned above, each function has its own stack frame, which is a memory area where the function stores local variables and other data.

+allora questi tre elementi sono particolari e ci sono **SEMPRE** nelle funzioni create da noi in linguaggio assembly servono a manipolare uno stack che appunto si crea appositamente per le interazioni che avvengono in quella funzione specifica. però approfondiremo domani champ rileggi il capitolo 2 e comprendi appieno rip, rsp e rbp

 ## Studies todo

 - [x] what is the definition of linker?